emadadnan000/emadadnan000/README.md

 * ☁️ **Cloud Computing:** I am a **Microsoft Certified: Azure AI Engineer Associate**.
 I'm actively building my skills in cloud infrastructure and services.
 * 📊 **Data Science & AI:** I have experience building data visualization projects and am currently studying AI/DS to learn how to turn raw data into meaningful insights.
-* 🛰️ **Tech for Social Impact:** My real passion is at the intersection of technology and social good.
-I love projects that align with the UN's Sustainable Development Goals (SDGs).
-* ✍️ **Writing & Communication:** I believe in sharing knowledge.
-I write articles on Medium and enjoy mentoring others.
-Welcome to my GitHub profile!

 ## 🔗 Links